As people, we’re constantly comparing and judging ourselves, others, and what we find important in life.

 The meaning is more or less concealed in the name itself.
 A value judgment allows us to determine the value of an object or person.
 That inherently means that it’s subjective and up to personal interpretation.

-Generally speaking, what’s rare tends to be seen as being more precious than the things that are common.
-That holds true for people as well.
-If you have extraordinary qualities or traits, then you’re more likely to be seen as someone who’s significant to others.
+Generally speaking, what’s rare tends to be seen as being more precious than the common things.
+That holds for people as well.
+If you have extraordinary qualities or traits, then you’re more likely to be seen as someone significant to others.

 Why we're unable of not judging

-We’re unable of not judging since refusing to make an evaluation can be considered a judgment as well.
-It’s also natural to make choices based on our personal ranking of importance.
+Not judging is impossible since refusing to make an evaluation can be considered a judgment as well.
+It’s also natural to make choices based on our ranking of importance.

 You don’t become the person you are now simply by chance.
 Who you currently are is the result of constantly making conscious and unconscious decisions based on opinions.